 While it’s never Dr. Lively’s first choice, sometimes the best course of action he can take to protect and preserve a person’s oral health is to remove a tooth.
 This is often the case when severe dental damage or decay is present.
-He understands that this procedure can make a lot of patients feel nervous, which is why he always takes the time to answer questions beforehand, and sedation dentistry can help eliminate any lingering nerves as well.
+He understands that this procedure can make a lot of patients feel nervous, which is why he always takes the time to answer questions beforehand.
 If necessary, he can also quickly replace the tooth to minimize any time spent with an incomplete smile.

 Tooth Extractions – Mangum, OK